shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 A high level summary:

-* Default matrix **layout** in memory for Slang in `column-major`.
+* Default matrix **layout** in memory for Slang is `column-major`.
   * This default is for *legacy* reasons and may change in the future.
 * Row-major layout is the only *portable* layout to use across targets.
 * Use `setMatrixLayoutMode`/`spSetMatrixLayoutMode`/`createSession` to set the default
 * Use `-matrix-layout-row-major` or `-matrix-layout-column-major` for the command line
   * or via `spProcessCommandLineArguments`/`processCommandLineArguments`

 On the portability issue, some targets *ignore* the matrix layout mode, notably CUDA and CPU/C++.
-For this reason for the widest breadth of targets and portability it is recommended to use *row-major* layout.
+For this reason for the widest breadth of targets it is recommended to use *row-major* matrix layout.

 Two conventions of matrix transform math
 -------------------------